roman-milk/roman-milk.github.io/mr-e-and-the-guilty-conscience.md

  * * * Now * * *

  We ate around our outdoor table, and my failed joke with the throwing knife seemed to be forgotten.
 We were all laughing at Dale's stories.
 Damn, I wish I could be half as entertaining.
 Then again, I hadn't done a tenth of the stuff he had.
 As was my way, I kept pretty closed mouthed, and just listened.
-Report_Story #3